The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 You Need A Customer Relationship System

-Unless you want to determine if a contract was already sent, if an invoice was paid, or the status of any project, I suggest you look into a CRM (customer relationship system).
+Unless you want to determine whether a contract has already been sent, whether an invoice has been paid, or the status of any project, I suggest you look into a CRM (customer relationship management system).
+You've got better things to do with your time.

 Dubsado